 However, both players are set for a spell on the sidelines.
-The Catalan giants have confirmed via their official website that they have picked up thigh injuries.
-It is unclear how long they will be out for.
+The Catalan giants have confirmed that they have picked up thigh injuries.
+It is unclear how long they will be out.

 There is plenty of cover in central midfield, meaning La Blaugrana should be able to cope without Pedri for a few games.